fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 Try to make them leave the interview with a good gut feeling.

 ## How to Add New Technology to Your CV?

+As a rule of thumb, make sure you have understood how to use it for the most common cases.

+It is a bit like claiming that you know a spoken language.
+If you can communicate decently people will agree that you know it to some extent.

+However, if you can barely make yourself understood you lack the needed proficiency to have any value from the language.

+Your CV should reflect the tools you know well enough to do the common tasks.
+You do not have to be a master.
+You just have to be able to produce something useful with them.

+A good example is learning a new web language.
+If you know how to produce an API and hook it up with a database you are in the ballpark of what is considered useful knowledge.

+Frontend is similar.
+Can you ship a mobile first UI that fetches some data to display?
+Good, put it on the CV.

 ## How can developers navigate promotions and career transitions, and how long does it typically take to advance from junior to senior roles?
 ## What Are Your Thoughts on Bootcamp Graduates?
 ## What steps should developers take after being laid off, and how can they successfully reenter the job market?